geoserver/geoserver/doc/en/developer/source/programming-guide/wps-services/implementing.rst

 The example process used is a simple "Hello World" process which accepts a single input parameter and returns a single text output.

-.. note:: See also GeoTools `process tutorial <http://docs.geotools.org/latest/userguide/tutorial/process.html>`_
+.. note:: See also GeoTools :geotools:`process tutorial <tutorial/process.html>`

 Prerequisites
 -------------